Dog Craft Templates for Kids

 Square and Oval Dog

 You can make a dog face out of almost any shape.
 Here, the square forms the head and the ovals are the ears.

 Standing Dog Pattern

-Here’s the little Westie face, back again on a dog with can stand up.
-Be sure to print or trace it on to card stock.
+Here’s the little Westie face, back again on a dog that can stand up.
+Be sure to print or trace it onto card stock.

 Shar-Peis are such adorably wrinkly dogs.
 Follow the pattern to draw on this dog's face.